Robotic Process Automation (RPA)

 Robotic Process Automation (RPA) is technology that performs predefined, repetitive business tasks in an automated way.
 These automation programs, sometimes called RPA robots, offer businesses a digital workforce that improves the human work experience.

-Using specialized tools and platforms, like the EPSoft Intelligent Automation Platform, RPA can be easily designed, created and integrated, quickly producing potential returns.
-The EPSoft IAP also offers intelligent process automation (IPA), which is RPA technology combined with artificial intelligence,
+Using specialized tools and platforms, like the EZFlow by EPSoft, RPA can be easily designed, created and integrated, quickly producing potential returns.
+EZFlow also offers intelligent process automation (IPA), which is RPA technology combined with artificial intelligence,

 Thanks to substantial cost reductions and fast and easy implementation, RPA tools help businesses create a workforce that is happier and higher-performing.